Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 This breed, due to hailing from Russia, can withstand cold weather conditions.
 In fact, they are hardy enough to survive extremely cold climates.

 Surprisingly, they are able to adapt to a wide range of temperatures.
 You don’t have to worry about the heat or the cold with these chickens.
-This breed is hardy and can withstand almost anything.
+This breed is hardy and can withstand a variety of conditions.

 pavlovskaya